4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/hive.md

 Verify whether the task is connected to the appropriate Hive cluster by examining the task log.
 Here's how you can proceed:

-- Check for the entry `INFO HiveConf:` in the log, which will indicate the Hive configuration file that was utilized.
+- `INFO HiveConf:` indicates the Hive configuration file that was utilized.
 If you require further information about the loading process, you can review the Spark logs.
 - When connecting to the Hive metastore, there should be a log entry similar to `INFO metastore: Trying to connect to metastore with URI`.
 A successful connection will be denoted by a log entry reading `INFO metastore: Connected to metastore.`

 ## Data Format